 Jason Fawkes

-As I grew older, my passion for the outdoors began crossover with his interest in woodworking.
-While out camping, I would often look at the fallen trees and imagine the potential they held inside.
+As I got older, my passion for the outdoors began to overlap with my growing interest in woodworking.
+While out camping, I would look at fallen trees and imagine the potential they held—the hidden stories waiting to be revealed.

 My passion for woodworking lies in telling the story of the tree, from the time it lay on the forest floor or beach front, until the time it entered the home of those who value cherish and showcase its story and beauty.